 Results were disappointing initially – nothing much happened.
 Lenski considered shutting the whole thing down as an inconclusive experiment.
-It is burdensome – and expensive – to continue the experiment if there is nothing new to show for all that work.
+However, it is burdensome – and expensive – to continue the investigation if there is nothing new to show for all that work.

 In 2008 after about 30,000 generations – it happened.